microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 #### Breaking down the command

 1. `devcontainer build`: As before, this invokes the devcontainer CLI build command.
 2. `--platform linux/amd64,linux/arm64`: This creates Docker images for the `linux/amd64` and `linux/arm64` architectures.
+Find other supported platforms [here](https://docs.docker.com/engine/install/) (all Docker supported platforms are supported) and [here](https://github.com/docker/buildx/blob/master/docs/reference/buildx_build.md#platform) on the Docker Buildx documentation page.
-3. `--image-name hubusername/multiarch-test:v1`: **This is mandatory when using `--platform` and optional otherwise.** This will tag the image and needs to follow container registry naming conventions to upload.
+4. `--image-name hubusername/multiarch-test:v1`: **This is mandatory when using `--platform` and optional otherwise.** This will tag the image and needs to follow container registry naming conventions to upload.

 #### No Push

-By default, the Devcontainer CLI **will push** to the container registry.
-To avoid doing this for local development purposes, append `--no-push` to the command as shown below:
+By default, the Devcontainer CLI **will push** to the container registry when multi-platform builds are specified.
+To run a multi-paltform build for local development purposes, append `--no-push` to the command as shown below:

     ```bash
     devcontainer build \